peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* An arbitrary-precision decimal number with the closest representable value to the given integer.
+* An arbitrary-precision decimal number with the closest representable value to the specified integer.

 ### BooleanToEDecimal